Nutrition & Fitness

 It's not just one of the healthy diet plans...ie, one of the ways to lose weight.
 But it's so much more.

-(NOTE: If you'd like an easy to follow weight loss challenge, check THIS out.)
+(NOTE: If you'd like an easy-to-follow weight loss challenge, check THIS out.)

 Diseases such as diabetes, heart disease, cancer, high blood pressure, and other major health problems have one common root...unhealthy eating.

 When we compare The Paleo Diet to a modern Western diet, the differences are huge.
-A large portion of the foods typical to a Western diet have only been introduced in the past 100 to 200 years.
+A large portion of the foods typical to a Western diet has only been introduced in the past 100 to 200 years.
 This includes vegetable oils, refined sugar, and processed foods.
 (Refined flour only appeared after the invention of steel roller mills in the late 1800s.)
 Because of how recent these introductions have taken place, our bodies haven’t had ample time to evolve to properly digest these foods.

 By eating foods that our body actually needs, the Paleo Diet is considered to be the best weight loss meal plan without having to count calories per day.
 It's also a natural cleanse and detox and may be the healthiest way to lose weight.
 It will also greatly reduce your hunger signals.
 It does this by stabilizing fluctuations in insulin and, therefore, improving your glycemic control, a tremendous benefit for those with diabetes.
 On the Paleo Diet, you will eat foods with a lower glycemic load which is a measure of how much a meal will impact blood sugar and insulin levels.
-You will consume a lower overall calorie count, while getting the nutrients your body needs.
+You will consume a lower overall calorie count while getting the nutrients your body needs.
 You will also eliminate spikes and dips in your energy levels.

-The Paleo Diet is a natural anti inflammatory.
+The Paleo Diet is a natural anti-inflammatory.
 A typical Western diet is very acidic.
 The high sodium-to-potassium ratio is a contributor to this imbalance.
 An acidic diet can lead to inflammation and contributes to osteoporosis.
 Increasing potassium consumption (with vegetables - a staple on the Paleo Diet) can help with osteoporosis.
 Grains contain many anti-nutrients such as saponins and lectins.
 These tiny molecules are extremely effective at breaking down our intestinal defense mechanisms, and making you very sick if you consume them raw.
 Cooking grains eliminates many but not all of these anti-nutrients, which causes an even bigger concern.
 Over time, the small quantities of anti-nutrients cause chronic inflammation and lead to inflammatory diseases like autoimmune illness and cancer.
 A Paleo Diet eliminates foods high in these anti-nutrients.

 Magnesium is one mineral that most people don't get enough of.
 Yet Magnesium is needed for more than 300 biochemical reactions in the body.
 It helps to maintain normal nerve and muscle function, supports a healthy immune system, keeps the heartbeat steady, and helps bones remain strong.
 It also helps adjust blood glucose levels.
 It aids in the production of energy and protein.
 Many foods high in magnesium are found in the Paleo Diet.